 The Atacama Desert is one of South America’s most famous destinations.
 Located in northern Chile, the Atacama desert is a must-see during your trip!
 Exploring the Atacama Desert is like experiencing another style of life.
-As experts on this destination, we created the ultimate guide to planning the perfect trip to the Atacama Desert !
+Being expert of the destination, we created the Ultimate guide to plan the perfect trip to Atacama Desert !

 We’ve compiled plenty of information to help you plan your trip to the Atacama Desert.
 More information on our favorite tours and tips for family trips to Atacama are also available on our Chile travel blog.